The asymptotic Samuel function and invariants of singularities: Elimination algebras

-Let $X$ be an equidimensional variety of dimension $d$ over a perfect field $k$ and let $\zeta\in X$ be a point of multiplicity $m>1$.
-Let $\xi\in\overline{\{\zeta\}}$ be a closed of multiplicity $m$ and consider the construction from \S\ref{PresFinita} where $X'=\Spec(B')$ is an \'etale neighborhood of $\calo_{X,\xi}$.
+\begin{parrafo} \textbf{Hironaka's order of an algebraic variety.} Let $X$ be an equidimensional variety of dimension $d$ over a perfect field $k$ and let $\zeta\in X$ be a point of maximum multiplicity $m>1$.
+We can assume that $X=\Spec(B)$ is affine.
+Let $\xi\in\overline{\{\zeta\}}$ be a closed of multiplicity $m$.
+Then, as indicated in Example \ref{Ex:Multiplicity}, there is an \'etale neighborhood of $\Spec(B)$, $X'=\Spec(B')$, an embedding in some smooth $(d+e)$-dimensional scheme $V^{(d+e)}$, and a differential Rees algebra $\G^{(d+e)}$ representing the top multiplicity locus of $X'$.
+In \S\ref{p_presentations_suitable} we will see that under these assumptions, $\tau_{\G,\xi'} \geq e$, and there is a $\G^{(d+e)}$-admissible projection to some $d$-dimensional smooth scheme where an elimination algebra $\Gd$ can be defined.
 Let $\zeta'\in X'$ be a point mapping to $\zeta$.
-Then using the notation of Example~\ref{eliminacion_finita} we define {\em Hironaka's order function of $X$ at $\zeta$} as:
+Then by \S\ref{EliminationProperties},